freefd/remhind/README.md

 ### Default alerts

 `remhind` displays notification for calendar events even if they don't have an alert set.
-By deafult his happens at the time the event starts but can be configured in the configuration file as in the following example.
+By default his happens at the time the event starts but can be configured in the configuration file as in the following example.
 Note that the default is `[ 0 ]` and you have to include `0` in your configuration if you want an alert at the time of the event.